joeldmyers/js-808/README.md

 To play, click the play button, to stop, click the stop button.
 Each button represents a time one of the four "instruments" play in the sequencer.
 You can adjust the sequence by toggling the buttons on and off.

+Note that to change the tempo, first you have to stop the sequencer, then change the tempo, then restart.

 Have fun!

 ## Tech